EddyTheAnimator1/Rec-Room-Patches/README.md

 # Usage
 1. Scroll down to the TABLE.
 Find a version and ENSURE there's a checkmark on the patch section.
 2. Copy the Manifest number.
 3. Open the latest .exe package, Press 1, Enter manifest ID.
 Then, download.
-I recommend choosing yes for melonloader.
-The program MUST be open for the game to connect.
+I recommend choosing yes for melonloader (Unless you don't have enough RAM.
+Like less than 8 GB)

 ## Patch table + Downloads table